 - Fatigue, weakness, shortness of breath, or pale skin (generally due to a low red blood cell count causing anemia)

-- Enlarged liver
+- Enlarged spleen or liver

-- Easy bleeding or bruising, as a result of a low platelet count
+- Easy bleeding or bruising as a result of a low platelet count

 - Night sweats